ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `grep -n -P "regex" file`: search for expressions matching regex in file
 - -P: use pcre (perl) regex standard

+more `grep` options:
+- omit `file`: search in standard input
+- `-A2`: print also 2 context lines after the match
+- `-B1`: print also 1 context line before the match

 `head -n 5 [FILE]`: prints first 5 lines from file, if no file specified first 5 lines of stdin
 - -n x: print first x lines.
 If prefixed with - (e.g. ` head -n -5`),prints all lines except of the last x.